Skip to Content

 Norwegian Forest Cat

-When their coat has fully come in they are a sight to behold.
-They often come out in a full mane, fluffy chest, furry legs and even tufts of fur between their toes.
+When their coat has fully come in, they are a sight to behold.
+They are genuinely puffy cats with a full mane, fluffy chest, furry legs, and even tufts of fur between their toes.

 Norwegian Forest cat sitting, looking up, isolated